DanialArab/Plotly_and_Dash/README.md

   + so plotly is great when we want some little interactive image that you knwo the data source behind it is going to be static and not changing
 + Dash:
   + we often want plots to be able to interact with each other, interact with components, or have plots update in real time.
 To accomplish these we need a dashboard
-  + Dash is an open source librray from the Plotly company that allows you to create a full dashboard with multiple components, interactivity, and multiple plots
+  + Dash is an open source library from the Plotly company that allows you to create a full dashboard with multiple components, interactivity, and multiple plots
-  + Dash produces a dashboard web applicationin in which we can interact with the dashboard
+  + Dash produces a dashboard web application in which we can interact with the dashboard
   + since Dash renders a full web app, we can then deploy our dashboards online for other people to use